johannes-qvarford/johannes-qvarford.github.io/_posts/2020-07-21-tech-stack.md

 ### Familiarity vs Freedom

-Certain Tech Stacks have very strong conventions and language limitations.
+Certain tech stacks have very strong conventions and language limitations.

-This is useful when it comes to hiring people, since it gives rise to more shared knowledge that doesn't have to be learned by people that are already familiar with the tech stack.
+This is useful when it comes to hiring, since it gives rise to more shared knowledge that doesn't have to be learned by people that are already familiar with the tech stack.
 It also makes it hard for rogue employees to write complex code that becomes more difficult to maintain once that person leaves the organization.

 The degree of familiarity vs freedom in a tech stack can often be traced back to the programming language culture.
 The culture influences what libraries gets written, how big they become, the granularity of the options they offer, how many alternatives gets written, and how much competition there is among the alternatives.